Strong Marriages® Marriage Mentors Program Agreement

 Expression of Faith

 Strong Marriages intends to transmit our system of religious beliefs, tradition, Christian morals, reverence, and values.
 We do so by engaging in the community and individuals' lives, acts of worship, and through all activities in which we participate.
 Likewise, we believe that all behavior of members and representatives of the organization is communicative in nature, exemplifying and expressing our faith, both publicly and privately.
-(1 Peter 2:12) Any member or representative who propounds a point of view contrary to our beliefs as stated in our Purpose Statement, Bylaws, Certificate of Formation, and Statements of Faith, which are incorporated herein by reference as if fully set forth herein, will impair Strong Marriages' integrity and ability to disseminate its religious views and message.
+(1 Peter 2:12) Any member or representative who propounds a point of view contrary to our beliefs as stated in our Purpose Statement, Standards of Morals and Conduct, and Statement of Faith, which are incorporated herein by reference as if fully set forth herein, will impair Strong Marriages' integrity and ability to disseminate its religious views and message.
 (James 4:4; 1 Corinthians 5:11-12)

 Outreach of Ministries